Chain store

 A chain store or retail chain is a retail outlet in which several locations share a brand, central management and standardized business practices.
-They have come to dominate the retail and dining markets and many service categories, in many parts of the world.
-A franchise retail establishment is one form of chain store.
+They have come to dominate many retail markets, dining markets, and service categories in many parts of the world.
+A franchise retail establishment is one form of a chain store.
 In 2005, the world's largest retail chain, Walmart, became the world's largest corporation based on gross sales.